Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 As we've seen working in online proofing for over 20 years, poor color reproduction, font pixelation, text quality, and other elements in PDF proofs can have major impacts on both the time and cost of review, approval, and printing.

-I’ve personally seen hundreds of support tickets where we ‘catch’ the incorrect use of overprint on a proof during the review process.
+I've personally seen hundreds of support tickets where we catch the incorrect use of overprint on a proof during the review process.
 Accurately identifying what a file looks like ultimately helps a client avoid an erroneous print run, often saving thousands of dollars in printing costs.

-I’ve encountered so many instances where reviewers get into time-consuming back-and-forth comments about the colors displayed in a proof, only to discover that the original uploaded PDF file actually did show the correct color but the proof wasn’t converted properly.
+I've encountered many instances where reviewers get into time-consuming back-and-forth comments about the colors displayed in a proof, only to discover that the original uploaded PDF file actually did show the correct color but the proof wasn't converted properly.
 Maintaining color accuracy on a PDF proof helps designers, creative teams, and their clients avoid these superfluous discussions around color variation and ultimately get PDFs approved and printed much faster.

-The visual examples in the results below demonstrate just how much impact the difference in the underlying accuracy between proofing solutions can make when processing PDFs.
+Here's how Ziflow compares in our two real-world tests.
+The visual examples demonstrate just how much impact the difference in the underlying accuracy between proofing solutions can make when processing PDFs.

-Ghent Output Suite Test Results
+Ghent Output Suite test results

 ghent pdf output suite 5 cmyk ghent workgroup - other online proofing vendor results

-This page tests transparency, an element used frequently in many designs.
+Page 2 test: Transparency This page tests transparency, an element used frequently in many designs.

 ghent pdf output suite 5.0 - other online proofing vendor results ghent workgroup

-Most vendors handle fonts relatively well.
+Page 3 test: Fonts Most vendors handle fonts relatively well.
 But the one thing to note is the pixelation of text when zooming in.
-When compared to Ziflow, this vendor’s text quality drops considerably even at 200%.
+When compared to Ziflow, this vendor's text quality drops considerably even at 200%.

 ghent pdf output suite ghent workgroup - other online proofing vendor results paper